Ideal Jawa: End of production

 When the company was forced to shut down, it was producing the 175, Monarch, Deluxe, Road Kings and CL II.
 The main reason for the company's collapse was labor trouble and increasing levels of pollution control norms which were making the two stroke bikes that the company produced obsolete.
 With the advent of Yamaha and Honda in India, these bikes lost their status as Yezdis were heavier and in some cases slower with lower fuel efficiency.

 In motorsports

 Ideal Jawa had factory teams for both road races at Sholavaram and the National Motorcycle Rally Championships.
 Yezdis were preferred rally bikes in the 80s and 90s.

 Aftermath

 Though the Yezdi factory is closed and Yezdi bikes are vintage to the present day many people in India are having a craze for these bikes and own them.
 Yezdi bike clubs have been created where members show off their Yezdi bikes and by doing so, are trying to revive the craze for these bikes.

-Relaunch
+Yezdi Brand Relaunch

 Starting 13 January 2022 the Yezdi brand has been reintroduced in the Indian market by Classic Legends, after a gap of 25 years.
 There are three models which have been launched - Scrambler, Roadster and Adventure.

+The relaunched models in 2022 are not from Ideal Jawa but from Classic Legends Private Limited.